Liban200/E-Commerce/README.md

 ## Testing

-The application can be tested using Insomnia or any API testing tool of your choice.
-Ensure you have performed the database setup and started the server before testing the API routes.
+The application is being tested using Insomnia.
 Use the routes mentioned in the [API Routes](#api-routes) section for testing the functionality.

-## Contributing

-We welcome contributions to improve the e-commerce website back end.
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Make the necessary changes and commit them: `git commit -m "Add feature-name"`
-4. Push the changes to your branch: `git push origin feature-name`
-5. Create a pull request with a detailed description of the feature/fix.
+ description of the feature/fix.

 ## Credits